On thermodynamics of compact objects: Thermodynamics in curved spacetime and thermodynamic volume

 where the global partition function $Z$ is

-For a given quantum state labelled by $\mathbf{l}$, the trace is evaluated with the number eigenstates $n_\mathbf{l}$.
-For Bose--Einstein and Fermi-Dirac gas, summing over $n_\mathbf{l}$ leads to
+For a given quantum state labeled by $\mathbf{l}$, the trace is evaluated with the number of eigenstates $n_\mathbf{l}$.
+For Bose-Einstein and Fermi-Dirac gas, summing over $n_\mathbf{l}$ leads to

-where $g=2\sigma+1$ denotes the multiplicity for fermions with spin $\sigma$.
+where $g=2\sigma+1$ denotes the multiplicity for massives particles with spin $\sigma$ and $g=2$ for massless particles.
 As in the case of canonical ensemble, the sum can be approximated by the integral over the density of states $P(E_\infty)$.
 From Eq.~(\ref{phasespace}), one obtains that

 where $\omega=-p$ is the grand potential density.
-The main difference for grand canonical ensemble here is that the connection between local and global pictures in Eq.~(\ref{eq:omega}) is established through the logarithm of the partition function, given that the sum over states appears after taking the logarithm.
-For canonical ensemble, we take sum over states before taking the logarithm, and the additivity emerges from the overall dependence on $N$.
+The main difference for the grand canonical ensemble here is that the connection between local and global pictures in Eq.~(\ref{eq:omega}) is established through the logarithm of the partition function, given that the sum over states appears after taking the logarithm.
+For canonical ensemble, on the other hand, we take the sum over states before taking the logarithm, and the additivity emerges from the overall dependence on $N$.
+Note that from Eq.~(\ref{eosgrand}), by using the expression for $w$ given in Eq.~(\ref{eq:omega}), one can find the other local quantities.
+For instance, the common case of relativistic gas of bosons and fermions for which we can assume for simplicity that $m, \mu \ll T$, one obtains the (average) quantities as

+where $\zeta (3)\approx 1.2$ is the Riemann zeta function of argument $3$~\cite{Reichl:101976}, $g_b$ and $g_f$ are the total bosonic and fermionic degrees of freedom respectively, which are the generalizations of $g$ in Eq.~(\ref{eq:omega}).
+For pure radiation (photons), since $m=\mu=0$, the expressions in Eq. (\ref{avq}) become exact rather than approximate (with $g_b=2\;, g_f=0$), which will be our first example below.

 Now we will proceed to examine some examples and identify the thermodynamic volume in each case. \\

 \textbf{Photon gas:} As massless Bose-Einstein gas, the particle number of photon gas is not conserved, and so its chemical potential vanishes, i.e. $\mu=0$.
 The local variables in this case are given as